catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 <img src="images/policies.svg" height="60%" width="60%" />

-On this page, you need to define the policy to be used for your 'Recurring Upload' process.
-The policy name should be included in your upload file, and it must be unique.
+User can add and edit the policies in this page by clicking add policy button.
+So that policies for manual upload process is possible and  for recurring upload process.
+The policy name should be included in your upload file for recurring upload, and it must be unique.

 After clicking on the add policy button, Add Policy  dialog will be shown where we need to configure Policy Name, Access and Usage policies.

 <img src="images/add-policy.svg" height="60%" width="60%" />

 Once configuring both the policies, we need to click on "SUBMIT" button to finish and create policy.
 This is the process of creating new policy through SDE application.
-User can use this policy while uploading the file in SFTP/Minio storage.
+User can use this policy in manual upload or while uploading the file in Object Storage/SFTP storage.

 ## Upload history